dotneet/bpush/DEVELOPER.md

 ## FAQ

-### Do I need SSL and a domain to develop this system?
+### Do I need a SSL and a domain to develop this system?

-Yes, you need SSL and a domain.
+No, you don't need those in development.
-We recommend you to use Let's Encrypt.
+Service Worker can be hosted on localhost or https.

 ### Why isn't behavior of notifier.php changed althought changes php code?